warpdotdev/docs/features/windows/hotkey-window.md

 {% hint style="info" %}
 Your new customization will apply the **next** time a Dedicated Window is created, not the currently opened one.
 {% endhint %}

+{% hint style="warning" %}
+We currently do not support "Autohides on the loss of keyboard focus" feature on Linux.
+{% endhint %}

 ### Show/Hide All Windows